ZeTaaT/Concurrency-Leetcode-main/README.md

-# Concurrency-Leetcode
-Leetcode is so cool, I lolve Leecode coding challenges.

 # How to make it work

 Step 1: Donwload and setup the latest version of Python

 Step 2: Run "python -m pip install -r requirements.txt" to install all the dependencies

-Step 2.5(optional): Run "python ./Launch_test.py" while in the \app directory to check that everything's working

 Step 3: Run "python ./Launch.py" while in the \app directory

-Step 4: If the code is not running, check your environments and downloads
+# Making fakeData for testing

+For testing try:

+Step 1: Run "python ./Launch_test.py" while in the \app directory to check that everything's working

 # Making fakeData for testing